Strategic Master Plan

 The process of formulating the plan will be based on an interactive working relationship between the Port’s management and the master planning consultant and will require involvement and input from key stakeholders, tenants, prospective customers, and the public.

 A series of one-on-one, workshops and public meetings will be held throughout the planning process to gather input/feedback on direction as well as to inform the community as to the vision being considered for the future Port of Galveston.

 The Master Plan will help clarify and communicate the Port vision and provide strategic navigation to consider a range of internal and external factors that may impact current and/or future operations.

 The Port of Galveston will be providing a schedule for those public meetings once they are confirmed.
 Outreach to local organizations will be done as well to allow the business, environmental and community organizations to be engaged in the planning process.

-June 3-5 in Cruise Terminal 1.
-Meeting Times TBA
+Were held on June 3 and 5 in Cruise Terminal 1.

 Master Plan Approach